-The Vortex Indicator is an oscillator that is used to determine the beginning of a new trend or to confirm an ongoing trend, its direction and strength.
-It consists of two lines that capture positive and negative trend movement.
-Those lines are called the uptrend line (VI+) and downtrend line (VI-).
+The Vortex Indicator is an oscillator that is used to determine the beginning of a new trend and to confirm an ongoing trend, its direction and strength.
+The indicator consists of two lines that capture positive and negative trend movements: the uptrend line (VI+) and the downtrend line (VI-).

 The essence of the vortex pattern lays in connecting the highest and lowest points of the market’s price bars or candles.
-The principle of the indicator is quite simple — the bigger the distance is between the low of a price bar and the following bar’s high, the greater the upward movement is.
-The same way, the bigger the distance between a bar’s high and the following bar’s low, the greater the downward movement is.
+The principle behind the indicator is quite simple — the greater the distance between the low of the current bar and the high of the bar that comes next, the greater the upward movement.
+Similarly, the greater the distance between a bar’s high and the following bar’s low, the greater the downward movement is.

 How to set up

-This new to our platform indicator falls into the category of <Momentum> indicators and can be found in the respective tab of the indicators menu.
+This indicator falls into the category of “Momentum” indicators and can be found in the respective tab of the indicators menu.

 The default setup suggests the period of 14 for the main lines and sets the overbought line at 1.1 and the oversold line at 0.9.
 You can keep the default settings or change them according to your needs and trading style.